 The band began when ukulele player Steph Snow posted on a women’s music page about wanting to start an all-female folk/bluegrass/Americana/country/folk/bluegrass band.
 Responding to the post, a gathering of women met up at the St. Paul neighborhood dive bar Como Tap to talk about possibilities — and the conversation never stopped.
 From that informal gathering in 2019, the band has quickly become one of the most in-demand acts in the Upper Midwest.

 The band spent much of 2020 working up material and recording their debut album The Foxgloves in 2021.
 Shortly thereafter they won the Blue Ox Music Festival’s Virtual Band Competition, landing them a slot on the Blue Ox stage, where they won over legions of new fans.
-Now they are playing the most sought-after venues and festivals, including Big Top Chautauqua, Sioux River Folk Fest, and the River Falls Bluegrass Bourbon & Brews Festival with High & Rising, Pert Near Sandstone, Them Coulee Boys, and Barefoot Bluegrass.
-They are currently recording a new album, due out in September 2022.
+Now they are playing the most sought-after venues and festivals, including Big Top Chautauqua, Sioux River Folk Fest, First Avenue and the River Falls Bluegrass Bourbon & Brews Festival with High & Rising, Pert Near Sandstone, Them Coulee Boys, and Barefoot Bluegrass.
+They recently released their first full length album Mama Was a Bandit.

 “This band creates uncompromising music with a purpose.” –The Bluegrass Standard